joannefeeney/pands-problem-sheet2/README.md

 -es.py
 This program reads in a text file and outputs the number of e's it contains.

-For this one I coped an alice_in_wonderland.txt from another Github user called kuemit: https://github.com/kuemit/txt_book#readme
+For this one I copied an alice_in_wonderland.txt from another Github user called kuemit: https://github.com/kuemit/txt_book#readme

 -plottask.py